lmfit/uncertainties/doc/numpy_guide.rst

         range(num_cols),
         lambda col_bytes: uncertainties.ufloat_fromstr(col_bytes.decode("latin1")))

-(Latin 1 comes from the encoding used in :func:`numpy.savetxt` [NumPy 1.12], which needs to be decoded.
-This :encoding seems to be the one hardcoded in func:`numpy.compat.asbytes`.)
+(Latin 1 appears to in fact be the encoding used in :func:`numpy.savetxt` [as of NumPy 1.12].
+This encoding seems to be the one hardcoded in func:`numpy.compat.asbytes`.)

 The array can then be loaded: